I have spent my whole career learning what it takes to adapt. Then I had to prove it.

 I am a woman ready to figure out who she is underneath the roles and titles

-I'm an organization interested in identity strategy
+I'm an organization interested in helping my community lead from within

 I'm here for the climate training and education